banyan-god/banyan-god.github.io/content/posts/llm-rig.md

 ---

-title: "Training LLMs: Building Your Own Local Rig"
+title: "All You Need is 4x 4090 GPUs to Train Your Own Model"
 date: 2024-12-28T08:00:00
-description: "A humble and practical guide to building your own rig for training LLMs locally, featuring essential tips and real-world insights."
+description: "How I built an ML rig for training LLMs locally, exploring hardware choices, setup tricks, and lessons learned along the way."
 author: "Sabareesh"
 draft: false
-summary: "A practical guide to building a local rig for training LLMs, with detailed hardware recommendations, setup insights, and optimization tips."
+summary: "How I built an ML rig for training LLMs locally, exploring hardware choices, setup tricks, and lessons learned along the way."

 categories: